sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ```
 ./openshift-installer version
 built from commit ddf29b4b5bdb297648ce1b71b916b8cc1212f19a
-release image $REGISTRY_SERVER:8443/poc-mirror/openshift/release-images@sha256:300bce8246cf880e792e106607925de0a404484637627edf5f517375517d54a4
+release image bastion.lan:8443/poc-mirror/openshift/release-images@sha256:300bce8246cf880e792e106607925de0a404484637627edf5f517375517d54a4
 release architecture amd64
 ```
 - Note that the (dev preview) binary may be primed to install from 'openshift.org' (the dev registry).
 If this is the case this needs to be changed to point to your mirrored registry using the "billi-release.sh" script in the Appendix.

 #### Add the extra values in the install-config.yaml

 ```
-The pull secret for the Internet registry (see: $REGISTRY_SERVER:8443 below, under pullSecret)
+The pull secret for the Internet registry (see: bastion.lan:8443 below, under pullSecret)
 The certificate (quay-rootCA/rootCA.pem)
 ```
-FIXME: Is this still needed?

 ### Verify the release image in the registry

-fetch the release image from the registry UI
+Fetch the release image SHA ID from the registry UI and set the env. variable.
+It can be found in the UI e.g. under `/poc-mirror/openshift/release-images:v4.11`

 ```
 RELEASE_IMAGE=sha256:97410a5db655a9d3017b735c2c0747c849d09ff551765e49d5272b80c024a844